 RESULTS AND DISCUSSIONS

 In this section, we discuss the complex motivations and factors driving and sustaining long-term public participation in water environment governance in Hunan Province, China.
-Contrary to recent studies that highlight the resignation or inaction of the Chinese public, our study reveals that environmental risk perception and an individual’s emotional attachment to their native places and natural surroundings are crucial drivers for certain public actions, suggesting that there is a link between environmental awareness and what Peter Ho describes as ‘embedded activism’.
+Contrary to recent studies that highlight the resignation (Lora-Wainwright, 2021) or inaction (Lou, 2022) of the Chinese public, our study reveals that environmental risk perception and an individual’s emotional attachment to their native places and natural surroundings are crucial drivers for certain public actions, suggesting that there is a link between environmental awareness and what Peter Ho (2007: PAGE) describes as “embedded activism.”
 Following this, we discuss the sustaining factors of long-term public participation—namely, political efficacy, organizational involvement, and family support—and how they interact symbiotically.
 We present detailed narratives from our interviewees to support these arguments, underscoring that public participation in water environment governance in China is a procedural and dynamic process.

-3.1 Drivers of public participation: Environmental risk perception and emotional attachments
+3.1 Drivers of Public Participation: Environmental Risk Perception and Emotional Attachments

-For the purpose of this study, we adopt the definition of "environmental risk perception" as the intuitive ability of individuals or groups to evaluate environmental hazards in situations characterized by limited and uncertain information.
-Such risk perception is not purely analytical, but blends logical reasoning with emotional responses, particularly the fear associated with potential risks.
-Research into participation in environmental governance reveals that the "Not in My Backyard" (NIMBY) movements prevalent in much of China are largely driven by the public's perception of environmental dangers.
-Our research further indicates that the public's eagerness to engage in initiatives related to water environment management stems from their awareness and concern over the threats posed by water pollution.
+For the purpose of this study, we adopt the definition of “environmental risk perception” as the intuitive ability of individuals or groups to evaluate environmental hazards in situations characterized by limited and uncertain information (Paul, 2016).
+Such risk perception is not purely analytical but blends logical reasoning with emotional responses, particularly the fear associated with potential risks (Sjöberg, 2007).
+Research into participation in environmental governance reveals that the “Not in My Backyard” (NIMBY) movements prevalent in much of China are largely driven by the public’s perception of environmental dangers (see Hongyan, 2016 and Wong, 2016).
+Our research further indicates that the public’s eagerness to engage in initiatives related to water environment management stems from their awareness and concern over the threats posed by water pollution.
 This is underscored by the insight shared by one of our interviewees:

 I participated because Green Horizon took us to see the sewage outlet of the X River.
-Before that, I didn't even know there was such a thing as a 'sewage outlet'.
+Before that, I didn’t even know there was such a thing as a “sewage outlet.”
 Later, when they showed us the sewage outlet, my goodness, I was shocked to see the water being directly discharged into the Xiang River—the same water we drink.
 This was alarming, and I felt that monitoring this was a way to protect ourselves, which was quite meaningful.
 (Interview Record: 20160217PDJJ)

 I live right next to the Xiang River.
 In 2012, when I was fishing at ZPU Port, I discovered that there was a sewage outlet near my home discharging red wastewater.
 I was instantly scared.
 How could there be red water?
-Driven by fear, I started to take photos of the pollution and sent them to the governor's mailbox to push for a solution to the problem."
+Driven by fear, I started to take photos of the pollution and sent them to the governor’s mailbox to push for a solution to the problem.
 (Interview Record: 20160217DD)

 However, our research reveals that the perception of environmental risk is just one of several factors influencing public engagement in local water environment governance.
-Equally critical is the public's emotional bond and sense of connection to their hometowns or natural surroundings.
-As an activity coordinator of Green Horizon remarked, 'We were able to mobilize the public to monitor the water environment because we made them aware of water pollution not only cognitively but also emotionally' (Research Diary: 20160816).
+Equally critical is the public’s emotional bond and sense of connection to their hometowns or natural surroundings.
+As an activity coordinator of Green Horizon remarked, “We were able to mobilize the public to monitor the water environment because we made them aware of water pollution not only cognitively but also emotionally” (Research Diary: 20160816).